antonyorton/PileResponse.jl/docs/src/tutorial.md

 ````

 ## Pile load displacement response
 The pile load displacement response is assessed by first calculating an intitial pile head stiffness based on the theory of elasticity.
-The reduction in pile head stiffness for increasing load is then obtained by scaling down dependent on the ratio of applied load to ultimate load.
+The reduction in pile head (spring stiffness for increasing load is then obtained by a scaling factor dependent on the ratio of applied load to ultimate load.

 The small strain elastic modulus, ``E_{0}``, along the pile shaft is assumed to vary linearly, and the least squares approximation obtained above gives:\